PM Modi on hunger strike: Why fast is the new flavour this election season

 But what is being played out in the country at present is not governance.
 Sadly, it doesn't even qualify to be called rule, the only nouns that come to mind are misrule, lawlessness.

 While the Bharatiya Janata Party (BJP) as the ruling party has failed in its primary duty to safeguard basic human rights, the role of the Opposition has been equally unmentionable.
-With elections to the high-stakes Karnataka Assembly just round the corner and the General Election a year away (in case we are not in for snap polls), both the Congress and the BJP have stepped on the gas.
+With elections to the high-stakes Karnataka Assembly just around the corner and the General Election a year away (in case we are not in for snap polls), both the Congress and the BJP have stepped on the gas.

 Amid all the hullabaloo, suddenly the two parties have hit upon the idea of staging hunger strikes.
-Well, in any case the joke is on those watching the great tamasha called Indian democracy.
+Well, in any case, the joke is on those watching the great tamasha called Indian democracy.